hertzmann/hertzmann.github.io/_posts/2020-10-21-quantitative-evaluation.md

 *"Who are you going to believe, the numerical scores or your own eyes?" — [The Marx Brothers, sort of](https://www.youtube.com/watch?v=cHxGUe1cjzM).*

-Computer vision paper reviewers generally expect that paper submissions will have quantitative evaluations, typically, a table of numbers showing that the proposed method outperforms the state-of-the-art on some dataset. **I think that computer vision reviewers are overly obsessed with quantitative evaluation in a way that hurts sometimes hurts the field.**
+Computer vision paper reviewers generally expect that paper submissions will have quantitative evaluations, typically, a table of numbers showing that the proposed method outperforms the state-of-the-art on some dataset. **I think that computer vision reviewers are overly obsessed with quantitative evaluation in a way that can hurt the field.**

 Why We Perform Quantitative Evaluation
 ---